P0ulpy/raycasting-engine/README.md

 Welcome to the Raycasting Engine project, an implementation of a DOOM Style renderer using modern C++ and technologies like raylib and imgui.

-This project is developed in a recreational programming context.
+This project is developed in a **recreational programming** context, it does not aim to be *production ready* at some point.
 It serves as a learning experience to explore new concepts and technologies while creating a project around them.

 ## Goals
 The primary goal of this project is to implement a DOOM Style Renderer with a simple Engine around it and a Graphical Editor for prototyping Maps, rendering, gameplay etc...
 I'm using modern C++ and technologies like raylib and imgui it achieve this goal.
 At the end the engine should be able to build and ship a standalone executable without prototyping tools.